atitorn/popcat/README.md

 # popcat
-popcat automate click using python selenium
+popcat automate click using JS in chrome console

-This project is just automate click on popcat website using python selenium
+This project is just automate click on popcat website.